bi-sdal/training/00-10-setup.Rmd

 SQLite comes pre-installed on Linux.

 ## SSH Keys {-}

+Typically we'll be going over this step together as a class.
+As long as you have Bash installed you'll be okay.

 It'll be a good idea to first check and see if you already have any SSH keys: https://help.github.com/articles/checking-for-existing-ssh-keys/